José Quintana: Milwaukee Brewers (2025)

 On March 5, 2025, Quintana signed a one-year, $4.25 million contract with the Milwaukee Brewers.
 He consented to be optioned to the Triple-A Nashville Sounds to begin the season, in order to build up after missing half of spring training.
 On April 11, in his first started as a Brewer, Quintana became the 24th pitcher to earn a win against all 30 teams against the Arizona Diamondbacks.
 He joined Gerrit Cole, Charlie Morton, Max Scherzer, and Justin Verlander as the only active pitchers to do so.

 Quintana started his Brewers tenure with a tremendous April, winning all 4 of his starts, and recording a superb 1.14 ERA for the month.
 Despite sporting a higher ERA on all subsequent months after this, with a 6.10 in May (2 starts), 4.15 in June (5 starts), and 4.03 in July (4 starts), Quintana pitched to a 9–4 record through his second start of August, a 5–4 win over the Atlanta Braves, in which he recorded a season-high 7 strikeouts, while allowing 3 earned runs in 6 innings of work.
 On September 14, during a loss against the St. Louis Cardinals, Quintana took a comebacker to the leg from Pedro Pagés in the 4th inning.
 He finished the frame, but was ultimately pulled from the game by manager Pat Murphy out of caution.
 3 days later, on September 17, Quintana was placed on the 15 day injured list due to a left calf strain, effectively ending his regular season.
 On his first season with the Brewers, Quintana pitched to a 11–7 record, a 3.96 ERA, and 89 strikeouts in 131 2/3 innings of work.

 Quintana returned to the Brewers for the NLDS series against the rival Chicago Cubs, apperaring in Game 3 at Wrigley Field.
 He pitched 3 scoreless innings, striking out two, in relief of Quinn Priester, who allowed 4 runs in the first inning, in an eventual 4-3 loss.
 Quintana also made to 40-man roster for the NLCS against the Los Angeles Dodgers.
 His option was declined on November 4, 2025, making him a free agent.

+Colorado Rockies (2026–present)

+On February 12, 2026, Quintana signed a one-year contract with the Colorado Rockies worth $6 million.
+Following his first start against the Miami Marlins, Quintana was placed on the 15-day IL for a right hamstring strain.
+He made his return against the Houston Astros on April 15, taking the loss.
+He would finally notch his first win as a Rockie on April 25, tossing 5 1/3 innings against the New York Mets, striking out 5 and allowing just one earned run.
+On May 28, Quintana was placed on the 60-day injured list due to a left elbow sprain.